COSCS340/PhoneGames/STATUS.md

 originally planned.

 ## Reflection
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Because each of us had structured roles, our experiences of what went well and what didn't are very different from each others' and because of that, we've included every person's experience.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Because each of us had structured roles, our experiences of what went well and what didn't are very different from each others' and because of that we've included every person's experience.
 - Preston
   - Creating the server, managing our packages, and handling the dockerfile and app.yaml all went smoothly.
   - However, I ran into some trouble with Google’s app development platform because it was hard to get it to deploy and function properly using Meteor.
 Then I ran into more problems when I tried to create an instance of our site in a virtual machine that had MongoDB functionality.